microconfig/microconfig/README.md

 Microconfig will try to:
 * resolve ${component@property}
 * if it's missing - resolve ${component2@property7}
 * if it's missing - return 'Missing value'

+If placeholder doesnt have a default value and placeholder can't be resolved Microconfig throws exception with detailed exception description.

 # Removing  base properties
 Using #var you can remove properties from result config file.
 You can include some config and override any property with #var to exclude it from result config file.